codsen/codsen/packages/is-media-descriptor/README.md

 isMediaD("only (screen) and (min-width: 320px) and (max-width: 500px)");
 ```

 If an input is not a string or an empty string, an empty array will be returned.
-API is deliberately very _docile_ because it will be used exclusively inside other programs.

 **[⬆ back to top](#)**